pranshugupta54/talawa-docs/docs/talawa-api-docs/interfaces/libraries_dbLogger.InterfaceLoggableDocument.md

 • `Optional` **errors**: `ValidationError`

-Hash containing current validation errors.
+Returns the current validation errors.

 #### Inherited from